 It was reasonably watchable and Aslan was not as gratingly smug as I’d expected him to be.
 But whereas Pilkington’s entertainment value lay in him being an irritable and reluctant host, foisted into situations he found preposterous and pointless, Aslan eagerly laps this nonsense up and is inevitably far less entertaining for it.

 The show opens with a montage of sound-bites reeling off Aslan’s credentials as a religious scholar and bestselling author who’s been studying the world’s religions for 20 years etcetera etcetera.
-This is fitting given that I’d imagine Aslan would probably struggle to order a Big Mac and fries without shoe-horning a comprehensive recital of his qualifications into the proceedings.
+This is fitting given that I’d imagine Aslan would probably struggle to defrost a veggie burger without shoe-horning a comprehensive recital of his qualifications into the proceedings.

 This first episode focuses on Hinduism, and more specifically a sect of Hindus known as the Aghori, who are instrumental in attempting to overturn the obscenely discriminatory caste system embedded in mainstream Hinduism.